chiminey/chiminey/docs/quick_example.rst

 to a provided output location.
 This smart connector will be known as the Unix Random Number Smart Connector.

     - The **purpose** of this example is to create a basic smart connector that executes programs on a unix server.
+We also add an :ref:`external parameter sweep <external_parameter_sweep>` to this connector.

     - The **source code** for this example is available at ``chiminey/examples/randnumunix``.